shapely/shapely/docs/migration_pygeos.rst

   geometries it now returns a 1D array of indices ((n,) array instead of a (2, n) array).

-  See :meth:`STRtree.nearest` for more details.
+  See :meth:`.STRtree.nearest` for more details.

 - The ``nearest_all()`` method has been replaced with ``query_nearest()``.
   For an array of geometries, the output is the same, but when passing a